G Suite for Education FAQ

 See a list of some of the schools who use G Suite.

 Yes.
-Beginning in June 2018, G Suite for Education will be available for homeschools.
+G Suite for Education is available for homeschools.

 If you run a homeschool co-op and are interested in G Suite for Education, fill out the Homeschool Co-Op Interest form to express your interest and to receive more information.

 If you’re a state homeschool organization, fill out the Homeschool State Organization Interest form to express your interest.